eofwiki/wiki-eof/game/materials.md

----
-description: >-
-  There are many "material" type items in Engines of Fury that are separated in to few different categories.
----

 # Materials

-Materials that can only be found on the [Fairwater](maps/fairwater.md) map.
+Materials that can only be found on the Fairwater map.

 <details>